Sun Awareness Week 2020: The Dangers Of Sun Exposure And How To Protect Yourself

 Tips for using sun cream effectively

-When buying sun cream, you should look for one that has a sun protection factor (SPF) of at least 30 to protect against UVB, and has at least a 4-star UVA protection, but of course the higher the better.
-UVA protection is also indicated by the letters ‘UVA’ in a circle, this indicates that it meets the EU standard.
+When buying sun cream, you should look for one that has a sun protection factor (SPF) of at least 30 to protect against UVB, and has at least a 4-star UVA protection.
+The higher, the better.
+UVA protection is also indicated by the letters ‘UVA’ in a circle.
+This indicates that it meets the EU standard.
 Sun cream typically has a shelf life of around 2-3 years, make sure you are not using a sunscreen which is past its expiry date.

 When using sun cream to ensure you are properly protected, you should: